 Finally, when selecting a brokerage, day traders will find that a brokerage’s typical account minimums do not apply to them.
 Instead, pattern day traders must maintain at least $25,000 of equity in their accounts or they will not be able to day trade, according to FINRA rules.

-Overview: Best brokers for day trading in 2019
+Overview: Top brokers for day trading in September 2020

 Fidelity: Best overall

 Fidelity Investments provides the core day-trading features well, from research to trading platform to reasonable commissions.
 The company’s flagship platform, Active Trader Pro, offers a fully customized look while Wealth-Lab Pro, a backtesting tool, lets you test a strategy against 20 years of historical data.
 The research on tap is among the best in the industry, with reports from Thomson Reuters and Ned Davis, among others.
-For all this you’ll pay a fair commission at $4.95, and Fidelity also prides itself on not nickel-and-diming you on other account fees.
+For all this, you’ll pay no commission on stock and ETF trades, and Fidelity also prides itself on not nickel-and-diming you on other account fees.

 TradeStation: Best for options

-One of TradeStation’s top features is its attractive commission structure for options, but the broker also offers a fantastic trading platform, too.
-TradeStation’s commission for options is among the best non-discounted rates in the industry, and its commission for stocks is competitive, too, with discounts available for heavy traders.
+One of TradeStation’s top features is its flexible and convenient pricing plans, but the broker also offers a fantastic trading platform, too.
+TradeStation’s base commission for options is in line with the industry standard at $0, and its commission for stocks and ETFs is now zero (on the first 10,000 shares per trade) too.
 TradeStation’s fully customizable desktop platform allows you to use tons of technical indicators, as well as create your own.
 And traders will likely find OptionsStation Pro a valuable tool for setting up trades and visualizing the potential payoffs.

 TD Ameritrade: Best trading platform

 TD Ameritrade’s strongest suit might just be its much-lauded thinkorswim trading platform, where in addition to stocks and options, you’ll be able to trade forex, futures and futures options.
 You’ll have access to more than 400 technical studies, and you’ll have plenty of other tools (charting and a trading simulator, for example) that pro traders love.
 Plus, those looking for more fundamental research will find plenty.
-This wealth of content helps make up for TD Ameritrade’s higher base commission.
+You get all this and there’s no base commission.